BacAmorim/IntroductionToJulia-QuantumAgora/README.md

 # IntroductionToJulia-QuantumAgora
-Materials for "Introduction to the Julia programming language" Quantum Agora talk.
+Materials for "Introduction to the Julia programming language" talk at the Quantum Agora meetings, organized by the Quantum.Mattar@PT network https://quantummatterpt.weebly.com.